 For an event as complex as WEF, executives need a ground travel solution that goes beyond simply providing a security-trained driver and vehicle.
 They need a holistic solution: consultative partners who are experienced with this event and equipped to mitigate every risk along the way.

-As the only ground travel partner in the world that specializes in risk mitigation, , Savoya’s premium, security-focused service.
-Groundwork has been serving clients at the World Economic Forum for 15 years, and in that time we have learned what to expect, and how to make your executive’s trip go as smoothly as possible.
+As the only ground travel partner in the world that specializes in risk mitigation, Groundwork—Savoya’s premium, security-focused service—has been serving clients at the World Economic Forum for 15 years.
+In that time we have learned what to expect, and how to make your executive’s trip go as smoothly as possible.